 So, what is the difference between kefir and yogurt?
 Which is better?
 Kefir is far superior, but yogurt has its benefits too.
 I read once that yogurt is like wine and kefir is more like champagne.
 It has more pizazz!
 To state it simply, yogurt felt like the first learning step in my cultured food life.
 I loved frozen yogurt as a child and my dad took me to the health food store many times to get a scoop of it.
 It was here that I discovered how cool health food stores were with their unique and healthy foods.
 I loved eating yogurt and breaking the curd with my spoon as I scooped it out of little containers.
 Little did I know it was just the beginning for me.
 Then I met Kefir when I needed it the most.
 Kefir has more strains of beneficial bacteria and good yeasts; over 50 in homemade kefir, while yogurt only has 7 to 10.
 Kefir bacteria act like a SWAT team entering into the colon and attaching themselves to the colon, pushing away other harmful substances.
-It has been said that antibiotics cannot kill kefir – it is that strong.
-Yogurt, on the other hand, is food for the bacteria in the colon.
-Yogurt only lasts 24 hours while kefir lasts indefinitely.
-Yogurt helps to ensure that good bacteria grows and remains stable so it, too, is important.
+It has been said that antibiotics cannot kill certain strains in kefir – it is that strong.
+Yogurt can help to ensure that good bacteria grows and remains stable so it, too, is important.
 From my own self-experimentation, I have found kefir to be of great benefit for certain afflictions.
-I noticed, on at least ten different occasions, that when I would switch from kefir to yogurt, I would start to experience joint pain in my right knee after about three weeks.
+I noticed, when I first starting making kefir, and on at least ten different occasions, when I would switch from kefir to yogurt, I would start to experience joint pain in my right knee again.
 As soon as I would switch back to kefir, within two days the pain would go away.
 I try and have kefir daily, but it has been many years since I have experienced any joint pain even if I don’t consume kefir regularly.
 What ever was causing the pain has healed and I live pain free.

 Even lactose-intolerant individuals can tolerate kefir, because the “good” bacteria have digested the lactose in the milk.
 For example, the actual lactose left in kefir is 1% or less.
 So, kefir is 99% lactose free.